OpenAgInitiative/couchdb_ddoc/README.md

 `.json` manifest files look just like [CouchDB Design Documents](http://docs.couchdb.org/en/2.0.0/couchapp/ddocs.html), with a small difference:

 - views, shows, lists, and filters can point to `.js` files.
 The contents of the files will be loaded and appended as stringified functions.
-- `_attachments` can point to a directory.
+- `_attachments` is an object with a `path` and optional `match` and `ignore` fields.
 The directory will be recursively searched and all files added as attachments.
+The optional `match` and `ignore` fields are an array of Unix-glob-like patterns that can be used to filter the list of files.
+The `path` directory name will be treated as the root path.

 For example, to load a project with this directory structure: